Snapchat Safety Tips for Teens

-Here’s how to keep your Snapchat experience fun, friendly, and safe.
+Here’s how to keep your teen’s Snapchat experience fun, friendly, and safe from internet fraud.

 Who Can Snap You?

 When you first set up Snapchat, the default settings might be a little too open for comfort.
-You can change who’s allowed to send you Snaps by following these steps:
+Limiting who can send you Snaps is a simple step in fraud prevention:

 • Tap your profile (the little ghost or Bitmoji in the corner).